What is Gymshark's unique competitive advantage?

 Gymshark's content wasn't only product shots.
 They invested in training tips, athlete stories, and lifestyle content that reinforced "we're part of the fitness world."
 That built identity and trust.
 Followers didn't just see ads; they got value, which made the brand top-of-mind when they were ready to buy.

 How to implement: Create content that helps your audience (how-to, guides, behind-the-scenes, user stories).
 Align it with your category and values.
 Use SEO and content to capture demand; use tools and community to convert and retain.
-For a full set of free growth tools—from LTV and ROAS to profitability and pricing—see our tools hub and Free Ecommerce Growth Tools page.
+For a full set of free growth tools—from LTV and ROAS to profitability and pricing—see our tools hub; for where to focus first across your numbers, use Profit Diagnosis.

 Retention and loyalty

 How to implement: Measure retention and LTV by cohort.
 Invest in email, community, and loyalty programmes that bring customers back.
-Use our LTV Calculator and Churn Rate Calculator to understand how long customers stay and how much they’re worth, so you can justify spend on retention and community.
+Use our LTV Calculator (includes churn) to understand how long customers stay and how much they're worth, so you can justify spend on retention and community.
+For a full layered read on profit, acquisition, and retention, run Profit Diagnosis.

 Summary: how to implement Gymshark's playbook

-For a structured view of your own growth strategy, try our free Strategy Quiz or Full Business Diagnostic.
-To measure unit economics, profitability, and channel performance, use our tools hub.
+For a structured view of your own growth strategy, try our Profit Diagnosis.
+To measure unit economics, profitability, and channel performance, use our LTV Calculator, ROAS Calculator, and Profit Diagnosis, or browse the tools hub.